Flow device: History

-Contemporary flow devices
+A 2006 survey found that trapping as a solution to beaver problems had a 79% failure rate within two years due to resettlement by new beavers.
+A 2006 study by the Virginia Department of Transportation found that for every $1 spent on flow-device installation relative to historical preventive maintenance, road repairs, and beaver population control activities, $8 was saved, for a return on investment of nearly 8:1.

+Methods

 Beaver dam pipes

 Beavers diligently plug leaks in their dams because their survival depends upon the cover provided by the water in their pond.
 If a beaver can detect the flow of pond water into a pipe, it will plug the pipe with mud and sticks.

 To be successful, a beaver dam pipe must eliminate the sound and feel of water flowing into the pipe.
 Successful pipe designs (e.g. Flexible Pond Leveler, Castor Master, Clemson Pond Leveler) achieve this by protecting the intake end of the pipe with a cylindrical fence enclosure.
 A beaver swimming along the outside of the fence enclosure is unable to hear or feel the flow of water into the pipe and cannot reach it to block it.

 The pond level is controlled by the height of the pipe in the dam.
 Since beavers depend on water for their survival, the more a beaver pond is lowered with a pipe, the more likely it is that the beavers will try to build a new dam to return the water to its previous high level.
 In addition, the more a beaver pond is lowered, the more valuable wetland acreage is lost.
 Therefore, it is important to lower a beaver pond only enough to resolve the threat to human health, safety, or property.